ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/highload-wallet.md

 #### Duplicate message prevention
 Highload v3 will never execute multiple external messages with the same `query_id` and `created_at`.
-Once the system forgets a given `query_id`, the `created_at` condition prevents the message from being executed again—the `query_id` and `created_at` form a transfer request's "primary key" in Highload v3.
+Once the system forgets a given `query_id`, the `created_at` condition prevents the message from being executed again—the `query_id` and `created_at` form a transfer request's primary key in Highload v3.

 #### Query ID iteration